-Internal walls The internal walls are plasterboard lined.
 Visually inspected from floor level.

 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.

-Floors including sub floors Flooring is of suspended timber construction throughout.
+Floors including sub floors Flooring is of mixed solid concrete and suspended timber construction.
 No access was obtained into the sub-floor area.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.

-Internal joinery and kitchen fittings The internal joinery is of a painted softwood pattern comprising flush timber hollowcore and glazed timber doors.
-The internal stair is of timber manufacture with metal railings and a timber handrail.
+Internal joinery and kitchen fittings The internal joinery is of a painted softwood pattern comprising timber panel and glazed timber doors.
+The internal stair and balustrades are of timber manufacture.
 There is a fitted kitchen which has both floor and wall mounted units.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.

-Chimney breasts and fireplaces There is an open fire within the living room comprising a tiled surround and hearth.
-Within the kitchen/family room there is a wood burning stove installed on a slate hearth.
+Chimney breasts and fireplaces There is a multi-fuel stove installed on a concrete hearth at the fireplace within the living room area.
+Visually inspected Internal decorations The internal decorations are painted.
 Visually inspected.
-No testing of the flues or fittings was carried out.
-Internal decorations The internal decorations are painted and papered.
-Visually inspected.
 Cellars Not applicable.

+Electricity

-Electricity Mains electricity is connected.
-The electricity meter and consumer unit are located within an entrance vestibule cupboard.
+Mains electricity is connected.

+The electricity meter and consumer unit are located within a wall hung kitchen cupboard.

 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.

-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas Not applicable.
+Gas

+Not applicable.